 Internal market research

-To begin with, a good media buyer needs to learn the business and the nuances involved in running it.
+To begin with, what's a media buyer needs to learn about the business and the nuances involved in running it.
 This is especially important if the media buyer is an outside hire who was invited specifically for the purpose of media buying or media planning for a particular company.

 Such research helps media buyers to better understand the target audience and the company's needs and to prepare the ground for conducting external research.